CosmicHorrorDev/subwinder/docs/Exceptions.md

 ### `SubHashError`

-Raised when the user in some way tries to get the `subwinder.hashers.special_hash` of a file that is below the minimum required size of 128 KiB.
+Raised when the user in some way tries to get the `subwinder.utils.special_hash` of a file that is below the minimum required size of 128 KiB.

 ```python
 from subwinder.media import Media